mathieuancelin/mathieuancelin.github.com/_posts/2013-11-01-play2-couchbase.md

 And what about streaming ???
 -------------------------------

-Unfortunatelly, built-in streaming feature are only available from Scala.
+Unfortunatelly, built-in streaming features are only available from Scala.

-Streaming features makes heavy use of play Iteratee library.
+Streaming features make heavy use of play Iteratee library.
 If you're not familiar with this programming model, you can read more about it at http://www.playframework.com/documentation/2.2.x/Iteratees

 Streaming in
 -------------